 WHAT IS DEEP TISSUE LASER THERAPY?

 Deep Tissue laser therapy, is a painless, sterile, non-invasive, drug-free treatment which is used to treat a variety of pain syndromes, injuries, wounds, fractures, neurological conditions and pathologies.
-Laser therapy can be used any time a patient needs a non-invasive procedure for the control of pain, when conventional therapies have been ineffective, or when the acceleration of healing from injuries is desired.
+Laser therapy can be used any time a non-invasive procedure is needed for the control of pain, when conventional therapies have been ineffective, or when the acceleration of healing from injuries is desired.

 Clinical Benefits of Laser Therapy